Vegas Guest List

 How Do Promoters Get Paid?

-Promoter pay is relatively straightforward; most of them get a low hourly rate or small salary.
+Promoter pay is relatively straightforward; most get a low hourly rate or small salary.
 They also get a commission based on the number of people they bring in.
-Many of the clubs will pay more for women than they will for men, and some events, they will not pay for men at all.
+Many of the clubs will pay more for women than for men, and some events, they will not pay for men at all.
 A typical promoter payout might be $5 per girl and $3 per guy.
 These payoffs can change based on the artist and the demand for the evening.

 Stealing from a Promoter

-A promoter has already talked to them and worked hard to get them to come to the club and by you trying to recruit them, you are taking money out of someone's pocket.
+Having worked as a promotion manager, I know all the tricks of the trade.
+I've seen it so many times where a group of guys are on the list, but they need an even ratio of ladies to men.
+To get in for free, reduced, or at all, some clubs, on some nights, require an even ratio.
+So, they play this trick where they troll the casino for women to bring back to the club.
+In other words, they use these women to get the benefits of the list.
+Unfortunately, guys, more than likely, those girls are already on some promoter's list.
+In other words, a promoter has already talked to them and worked hard to get them to come to the club, and by you trying to recruit them, you are taking money out of someone's pocket.
 Essentially, this is stealing from that promoter!
-If security catches you in a recruit pursuit in the casino, more than likely they are going to kick you out and you might not get the chance to go to that club.
-If you're a group of guys and the list is free or reduced with even ratio, and you don't have any ladies, then you need to buy tickets.
+If Las Vegas security catches you in a recruit pursuit in the casino, more than likely, they are going to kick you out, and you might not get the chance to go to that club.
+If you're a group of guys and the list is free or reduced with an even ratio, and you don't have any ladies, you must buy tickets.
 PLEASE, do not steal from a hard-working promoter.

 Is there a Dress Code?